 Why we are preparing for a light railway

-In 2050, the demand for public transportation is expected to reach 80,000 per day.
+In 2050 and beyond, the demand for public transportation is expected to reach 80,000 per day.
 A capacity that only rail vehicles can handle effectively.
 Additionally, a light railway requires relatively little space which makes it particularly appropriate in densely built cities.

 Good for urban development

 The light railway is evidence of our long-term desire to develop attractive urban environments and good communications.
 Furthermore, it provides good conditions for growth as it creates opportunities for more workplaces, homes and shops.